PostHog/posthog.com/contents/newsletter/small-teams.md

 Small teams also make the final call on which features get into production, with no need for external quality assurance or control.
 And they can [merge whenever](https://posthog.com/handbook/engineering/development-process#merging).

-Each quarter, every small team at PostHog creates objectives and key results, or OKRs.
+Each quarter, every small team at PostHog outline their goals and projects for that quarter.
+We prefer goals orientated around what teams will ship, rather than more abstract goals like "increase conversions by 10%".
 Our executive team will give feedback on this to keep everyone on track.
-Beyond that, during each quarter each small team is tasked with maintaining a prioritized roadmap to help them achieve their objectives.
-Each small team is also tasked with speaking to customers.

 And, as each one is like a startup in its own right, they’ve got to cover everything.
 That means:

+* Prioritizing their roadmap and talking to customers
 * Monitoring relevant metrics, including those covering usage, quality, and revenue
 * Triage and fix bugs related to the products or areas they’re responsible for
 * Assist the support hero in answering related questions